|By Laurent Duplat, AI & SME Consultant

 For 1 million tokens processed per month:

-• Ollama local (amortised server): electricity cost ≈ CHF 0.20 to CHF 1.
+• Ollama local (amortised server): electricity cost ≈ custom project scope to custom project scope

-For SMEs generating high volumes (large file analysis, daily content generation), hardware amortisation is reached in 6 to 18 months.
+For SMEs generating high volumes (large file analysis, daily content generation), hardware amortisation is reached in6 to 18 months.

 Further Reading